joshbalfour/node-cognitive-services/README.md

 ##### Description

-<p>If you upload to the same model with several calls, the system will insert only the new catalog items; Existing items will remain with the original values.
-You cannot update catalog items by using this API.</p><p>The catalog data should follow the following format: <br><i>Item Id, Item Name, Item Category, Description, Features list.</i></p>
+If you upload to the same model with several calls, the system will insert only the new catalog items; Existing items will remain with the original values.
+You cannot update catalog items by using this API.The catalog data should follow the following format: Item Id, Item Name, Item Category, Description, Features list.
-<p>The first 3 attributes (Item Id, Name and Category) are mandatory, while others are optional.</p><p>Item Id can have max length of 50 characters and allowed characters are [A-z], [a-z], [0-9], [_] (Underscore), [-] (Dash). </p><p>Item Name can have max length of 255 characters and can contain alphanumeric characters.</p><p>Item Category can have max length of 255 characters and can contain alphanumeric characters.</p><p>Item Description can have max length of 4000 characters and can contain alphanumeric characters.</p><p>Item Features List can have max length of 4000 characters and can contain alphanumeric characters.</p>Note: The maximum size of data that can be sent in POST call for this API is 200MB.
+The first 3 attributes (Item Id, Name and Category) are mandatory, while others are optional.Item Id can have max length of 50 characters and allowed characters are [A-z], [a-z], [0-9], [_] (Underscore), [-] (Dash).
+Item Name can have max length of 255 characters and can contain alphanumeric characters.Item Category can have max length of 255 characters and can contain alphanumeric characters.Item Description can have max length of 4000 characters and can contain alphanumeric characters.Item Features List can have max length of 4000 characters and can contain alphanumeric characters.Note: The maximum size of data that can be sent in POST call for this API is 200MB.

 ##### Parameters